lhkbob/eve-swagger-js/generated/docs/FleetsApi.md

 var fleetId = 789; // Integer | ID for a fleet

+var naming = new EveSwaggerInterface.PutFleetsFleetIdSquadsSquadIdNaming(); // PutFleetsFleetIdSquadsSquadIdNaming | New name of the squad

 var squadId = 789; // Integer | The squad to rename

-var naming = new EveSwaggerInterface.PutFleetsFleetIdSquadsSquadIdNaming(); // PutFleetsFleetIdSquadsSquadIdNaming | New name of the squad

 var opts = {
-  'datasource': "tranquility" // String | The server name you would like data from };
+  'datasource': "tranquility", // String | The server name you would like data from 'token': "token_example", // String | Access token to use, if preferred over a header 'userAgent': "userAgent_example", // String | Client identifier, takes precedence over headers 'xUserAgent': "xUserAgent_example" // String | Client identifier, takes precedence over User-Agent };

 var callback = function(error, data, response) {